1.0 OBJECT OF THE GAME

 b) Touching a moving object ball: Touching a moving object ball or allowing a moving ball to hit a foreign object is a ball in hand foul.
 If the accidental movement of a ball(s) results in the disturbed ball(s) being struck by any moving balls in play, it results in a ball in hand foul.

 c) Touching a still object ball: Any still object ball moved can only be moved back to its original position with the permission of the opponent.
-However the opponent may exercise the option of keeping disturbed ball(s) in new position if they so choose.
+The opponent may exercise the option of keeping disturbed ball(s) in new position if they so choose.
 Only after receiving consent from the opponent, the player who has committed the error may move the disturbed object ball(s) back to original position.
 If the player who has committed the infraction touches any of the disturbed balls without consent of opponent, it will result in a loss of turn with ball in hand to the opponent.

 7.3 Bad Hit

 If the first object ball contacted by the cue ball is not a numbered ball from the shooter’s established group, it is a ball in hand foul.
-I.E. player’s established group are Solid balls, however they shoot and the cue ball makes a contact with a stripped ball first.

 7.4 No Rail